zaterdag 11 augustus 2012

 Venue: Palau de la Música Catalana, Barcelona

 On December 11, 1940 the concerto received its first performance in Madrid, at the Teatro Español de Madrid conducted by Jesús Arámbarri, with the same soloist, de la Maza.
-But "Concierto de Aranjuez" was not recorded until 1947 or 1948 (the exact date is not clear).
+But "Concierto de Aranjuez" was not recorded until 1946 (the exact date is not clear).
 It is this premiere recording originally issued by Columbia on three 78s in Spain in the late 1940s that has been re-mastered for CD.
 (SEE PIC ABOVE)

 Regino Sainz de la Maza plays the guitar with the Orchestra Nacional de España, conducted by Ataulfo Argenta.